 - The contact information you provided when purchasing your ticket will be used if we need to notify you of any COVID-19 exposure.
 Likewise, should you become ill with COVID-19 following your visit, please notify the Museum as soon as possible.

-- Museum staff will be cleaning and disinfecting all high-touch surfaces with increased frequency throughout the day.
+- Museum staff will be cleaning and disinfecting all high-touch surfaces regularly throughout the day.

 - The circulation through the Museum will be in one direction.
-Following your visit to the galleries, and weather permitting, you will exit via the Sculpture Garden, where you are welcome to sit and relax for the remainder of your time slot.
+Following your visit to the galleries, and weather permitting, you may exit through the Sculpture Garden, where you are welcome to sit and relax for the remainder of your time slot.

 By reserving tickets, you confirm that you are aware that visiting the Katonah Museum of Art includes risks arising from possible exposure to communicable diseases, including COVID-19.
 You knowingly and voluntarily accept this risk and assume full responsibility for any injury, illness or other loss that you may sustain as a result.